 - Once you’re in the gate, Gate volunteers will direct you where to park off the entry road and invite you to the check-in table.
 Turn your car off, grab your ID, and come check in.
 If you have a large vehicle and/or trailer, please wait for a Gate or Parking volunteer to direct you where to park so that you’re not blocking traffic.

 - A Gate volunteer will take your ID, match your name on our ticket list, ask you to sign our liability waiver, verify your age, and put the appropriate wristband directly on you.
 1) Once you are wristbanded, there is no re-entry; 2) Please remember you may not gift alcohol to anyone under 21.
-21+ will have red wristbands; under 21 will have neon yellow.
+21+ will have different wristbands than attendees who are under 21.

 - If you are coming with a minor (under 18), we will presume you’ve completed the minor registration form and contact sheet in advance.
 A Gate volunteer will match your minor to our minor list and put the appropriate wristband directly on them as well.